AI Strategy9 min read·March 2026

 What Actually Moved the Needle in 2025

-AI-native forecasting became real
+AI-native forecasting became undeniably better

-Autonomous agents went from demos to deployments
+Autonomous agents moved from demos to actual deployments

 What Was Mostly Hype

 Every CRM added an AI layer in 2025.
-Most of it was glorified autocomplete.
-The forecasting insights were thin, the "recommended actions" were generic, and the ROI was marginal.
+Most of it was glorified autocomplete with better marketing copy.
+The "AI insights" features were thin, the "recommended actions" were generic to the point of uselessness, and the ROI was marginal at best.

-AI SDRs that actually convert
+Fully autonomous AI SDRs that convert

-What I'm Watching in 2026
+What I'm Watching Closely in 2026

 The next frontier isn't one agent - it's coordinated systems of agents.
 An account research agent feeds a personalization agent, which feeds an outreach scheduling agent, which logs to a CRM sync agent.
 Each piece is simple.
 Together, they replace a function.

-The consolidation wave
+The consolidation shakeout

 The Bottom Line